niinavi/Jarjestelmaprojekti/documents/contents.md

 Picture X. Discovery page with query results.

-Queries can be free text searches, just type text to query field.
-Queries can eb various types, ranging from simple ones to more complex ones.
+Queries can be free text searches, just type text to query data.
+Queries can be various types, ranging from simple ones to more complex ones.
 Boolean searches, field searches, range seraches and Regex searches are possible.

 ### Visualize

-Variety types of visualizations can be created on Visualize page like line, area, pie and bar charts,
+Variety forms of visualizations can be created on Visualize page like line, area, pie and bar charts.

+All visualization in Kibana is based on aggregation queries in Elasticserach.
+Aggregration provides multi-dimensional grouping of results.
+Aggregations are the key to understand how visualizations are done in Kibana.
+(Lähde )

+This is not a deep dive to Kibana and aggregations, we just present simple way to start create visualizations.

+#### Metrics

+Most basic metric is count, it returns count of documents.
+Other ones are average, min, max and median, few to mention.
+It is easiest to start from count like how many visits (count) there are on our web page.
+(Lähde )

+#### Buckets

+Bucket means grouping of documents by common criteria.
+For example we can group visits to web site by origin countries.
+There are many types of buckets, simpliest is maybe terms.
+Terms works by grouping documents based on each unique term in the field.
+(Lähde )

+#### Create visualization

+Before startting to create visualization select time range.
 Create visualization by clicking Create a new visualization button.
 Select visualization type, select data source and build the visualization.

 ![](https://raw.githubusercontent.com/niinavi/Jarjestelmaprojekti/master/documents/pics/pie.png)